jf0021/SWC-SoftwareTesting/01-exceptions.md

 print "Still running"
 ~~~

 The except keyword declares what errors we are going to handle.
-In above
+In the above
 example, we are only providing handling for the IOError exception which is
 generated when a system I/O error occurs.
-Multiple errors may be trapped by
+Several different exceptions may be
-providing several handlers:
+trapped by providing multiple handlers:

 ~~~ {.python}
 try: